 Another recipient of Keystone XL product would be Europe.
 For years, industry representatives and Canadian Government officials have been lobbying the European Union (EU) to not label tar sands as an especially carbon-intensive source of fuel as part of the EU's efforts to combat climate change.
-The EU's proposed Fuel Quality Directive would classify tar sands as a particularly dirty source of transportation fuel, as part of a plan to require countries in the EU to reduce the greenhouse gas intensity of transportation fuels by 6 percent by 2020.
+The EU's proposed Fuel Quality Directive would classify tar sands as a particularly dirty source of transporquanty Directive would classify tar sands as a particularly dirty source of transportation fuel, as part of a plan to require countries in the EU to reduce the greenhouse gas intensity of transportation fuels by 6 percent by 2020.

-Quality Directive would classify tar sands as a particularly dirty source of transportation fuel, as part of a plan to require countries in the EU to reduce the greenhouse gas intensity of transportation fuels by 6 percent by 2020.
 It is significant that a current prohibition on the export of crude from the U.S. (i.e. nonrefined product) does not apply to Canadian crude if it has not been commingled with U.S. oil.
 Keystone XL would likely create a surplus of heavy oil on the market that would have to leave the gulf somehow.
-Or as a Platts editorial director explained, "When the Canadian crudes rise in price [U.S. refiners] will look at other alternatives, and force the Canadian crudes to move out of the gulf coast.
+Or as a Platts editorial director explained, "When the Canadian crudes rise in price [U.S. refiners] will look at other alternatives, and force the Canadian crudes to move out of the gulf coast. at other alternatives, and force the Canadian crudes to move out of the gulf coast.
 The Canadian crudes cannot go back up into Canada again.
-They will have to go out."
+They will have to go out.

 Keystone XL proponents like to maintain that the pipeline would simply replace the heavy oils the U.S. already imports from countries like Venezuela.
-This argument ignores the evidence that Keystone XL oil would not replace heavy oil from Latin America or the Middle East.
+This argu-ment ignores the evidence that Keystone XL oil would not replace heavy oil from Latin America or the Middle East.
 Venezuela, Saudi Arabia, and Mexico own around half of the heavy oil refining capacity in the gulf.
 Those refineries are expected to continue giving preference to refining their own countries' oil as opposed to Canadian heavy oil.
 Meanwhile, thanks to high levels of U.S. light oil development, gulf refiners can buy discounted domestic oil, and these refiners are increasing their intake of domestic light oil while reducing their processing of heavy oil.
-This makes it all the more likely that a glut of Canadian heavy oil in the gulf will be pushed onto the world market by exploiting a loophole in U.S. crude export regulations.
+This makes it all the more likely that a glut of Canadian heavy oil in the gulf will be pushed onto the world market by exploiting a loophole in U.S. crude export regu-